wolfmanjm/kivy-smoothie-host/README.md

 - The Console panel has a keyboard for entering gcodes and if you touch the edit field a keyboard will pop up for typing commands (non gcodes).
 If you precede the command with ! it will be sent to the linux shell instead of smoothie.
 Sending ? will pop up a GCode reference screen.
 - The Extruder Panel is used to control temperatures and extuder.
 You can switch between gauge view and graph view by swiping left or right (or double click)
 - The Jog Panel has the usual jog controls.
-- The Macro Panel is user configurable buttons panel to control whatever you want.
+- The Macro Panel is a user configurable buttons panel to control whatever you want.
 (Edit the `macros.ini` file) There is a `sample-macros.ini` just copy that to `macros.ini` and edit as appropriate to define your own macro buttons.
 - The DRO Panel shows current MCS and WCS, and allows easy selection of the WCS to use, and allows setting of WCS
 - The MPG Panel is a simulation of an MPG pendant, it allows control of movement via a simulated rotary knob.
 (There is an optional module to take controls from a real MPG USB pendant).